 They could also bring on former star athletes as consultants.
 Chicago icon Michael Jordan was recently added to DraftKings’ board of directors in an advisory role.

-Of course, it’s too early to speculate what might happen in Chicago.
-The league has such a rich history with gambling.
-The “Black Sox” scandal of 1919; Pete Rose betting on games while coaching the Cincinnati Reds; the former commissioner Bud Selig describing gambling as “evil.”
+Of course, it’s too early to speculate on what might happen in Chicago.
+The league has such a rich history with gambling: the “Black Sox” scandal of 1919; Pete Rose betting on games while coaching the Cincinnati Reds; former commissioner Bud Selig describing gambling as “evil.”

 But now, it appears MLB has made peace with everything and is getting pretty comfortable with gambling these days.